 - 1. Consumption based Products whereby customers nominate the level of GreenPower purchased according to a nominated percentage of their total electricity consumption; - 2.
 'Block' based Products whereby customers purchase a kWh 'block' of GreenPower that is based on the average household electricity consumption and is not directly linked to an individual customer's consumption; and - 3.
-Purchase of GreenPower to match the electricity consumption provided by an electricity retailer.
+'Decoupled' purchase of GreenPower to match the electricity consumption provided by an electricity retailer.
 This is available nationally using web interfaces and direct sales to customers.
 While customers continue to purchase electricity from their standard electricity retailer, the GreenPower Provider will purchase and surrender the equivalent number of LGCs from eligible generation sources to meet the customers elected electricity consumption.

+During the 2021 Settlement period, there were 42 GreenPower accredited Products and 41 GreenPower Providers.
 During the 2020 Settlement period, there were 40 GreenPower accredited Products and 39 GreenPower Providers.
-During the 2019 Settlement period, there were 36 GreenPower accredited Products and 35 GreenPower Providers.

-Delta Electricity, Nectr, ReAmped Energy and Tilt Renewables joined the GreenPower Program in 2020.
-WINconnect also joined the Program in 2020 however it did not launch its GreenPower Product until 1 January 2021.
+Brighte Energy, Mojo Power, Next Business Energy and SmartestEnergy joined the GreenPower Program in 2021.
+WINconnect joined the Program in 2020, however it did not launch its GreenPower Product until 1 January 2021.

-Although Macquarie Bank, Lumo Energy (NSW) and Lumo Energy (Qld) had Accredited GreenPower Products they reported no external GreenPower sales in 2020.
+Although Macquarie Bank had an Accredited GreenPower Product it reported no external GreenPower sales in 2021.

-CovaU Energy, Discover Energy, Flow Power and Tilt Renewables had a small number of GreenPower customers in 2020 but were issued Special Waivers by the NGPSG that provided exemptions from Tier 1 audit due to the low volumes of GreenPower sales.
+Brighte Energy, Next Business Energy, Smartest Energy and Tilt Renewables had a small number of GreenPower customers in 2021 but were issued Special Waivers from the NGPSG that provided exemptions from Tier 1 audit due to the low volumes of GreenPower sales.